ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

 Now, let's take a closer look at some of the terminology, which you may be unfamiliar with but can be considered common parlance when using Webpack.

+## Terminology
+This section will cover the terminology used in Webpack 5.
+This will include native terms, as well as some more unusual acronyms:
+- **Assets**: This is a term frequently used in Webpack to prevent conflations of concepts.
+It refers to image files, or even data or script files, collated by the software when producing a bundled application.
+- **Bundle**: This refers to the application that is output once Webpack has compiled an application.
+This is an optimized version of the original or source application—the reasons for this will be discussed in detail in later chapters.
+The bundler will combine these files into one file, which makes unpicking and hacking very difficult.
+It also improves browser performance.
+It does this by ensuring that processors are kept to an optimal level and removing any coding structure that does not conform to a standard.
+This also encourages the developer to adopt conventions a lot more diligently.
+Should there be any insecure programming, these locations are more easily identified, isolated, and corrected.